The following services are offered through the Adult Department of the Main Library. For further information, call (330) 821-2665.

 Any resident of Ohio is eligible for a library card.
 All Bookmobile services are without charge unless items borrowed are lost or damaged.

 Request for materials may be made by calling the Rodman Public Library at (330) 821-2665 or by using our online catalog at roc.rodmanlibrary.com .
+A mobile version of the catalog is also available for smartphones.

 If the Bookmobile experiences mechanical problems or bad weather and is not at the stop as scheduled, materials are automatically renewed and may be kept until the Bookmobile makes its next visit.